bcbcb/shadow-calculator/README.md

 node server.js
 ```

-Built using Angular sliders and D3.js
+Built using Angular and D3.js in less than 2 days for my Hack Reactor MVP solo project